-What helps you make scary decisions in your vocation when you feel like you don’t have enough information, qualifications or courage to take the step into the unknown?
+What helps you make a scary decision in your vocation when you feel like you don’t have enough information, qualifications or courage to take the step into the unknown?

-In this Because She Dared interview, I chat with Ginette Armoogan about:
+In this Because She Dared interview, I chat with Ginette Reagan about:

-- steps she took to find a new job when she felt her first dream had died
+- a scary decision she made to find a new dream job in her calling when her first dream died

 - what perfectionism might have cost her

 - what to consider when you’re too hesitant to move forward

 For over a decade, Ginette has been actively involved in ministry and social justice work.
 She is a pastor, mentor, coach, freedom warrior and a lover of all things beautiful.
 Currently, Ginette is on staff with Fight4Freedom, a Christian non-profit, anti-sex trafficking organization where she is the Pastoral Care Director and Regional Rep for Peel and Halton in Ontario, Canada.

 You can watch or read our interview below.